For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to write a personal statement for multiple courses

-It's possible that you're writing a personal statement for two subjects that have a lot in common (e.g. English Literature and Creative Writing, or Medicine and Biomedicine).
+You may be writing a personal statement for two subjects that have a lot in common (e.g. English Literature and Creative Writing, or Medicine and Biomedicine).
 If that's the case, it should be quite easy to talk generally about them both.
 As long as you focus on the overlapping parts of each subject, you're on the right track.

 In this case, it's worth dedicating parts of your UCAS personal statement to each subject.

-Try to refer to skills and work experience throughout the application which would be useful for either degree.
+Try to refer to skills and work experience throughout the application, which would be useful for either degree.
 This way, you can make sure unis will be reading relevant info the whole time, even when you're writing about a different subject.

 Before starting uni, it's natural to feel nervous about making new friends, but we've got plenty of tips to help.